 Other animals do not value the great majority of things to which we humans attach so much importance, and to acquire which some people expend considerable effort – things like gold, silver, jewels, paintings, antiques, famous wines, expensive cigars, artworks, culinary delicacies, houses, planes, boats, cars, and so on.
 Their estimation of the value of things is entirely practical, for they do not value things that do not in some way contribute to their survival, comfort, or their ability to reproduce.
 Although we often see other animals fighting over food, territory, or a mate, we never see them fighting over money, a piece of metal or jewellery, a painted canvas, an article of clothing, a valuable antique, or a stock certificate.
 How can we account for this important difference between humans and all other living creatures?

 This is another of the many examples of how the Theory of Imitation underlies or determines basic economic phenomena like supply and demand or an object’s price.
-Economists have been unaware of these mechanisms because they have been completely ignorant of the Theory of Imitation, which ignorance has led them mistakenly to assume that there is something impersonal about market mechanisms like the determinants of supply and demand, the prices that result from their interactions, or the highly misleading term “market forces,” which it makes sound as if these forces were entirely impersonal, just like physical forces like gravity and the electromagnetic force, but which market forces most assuredly are not.
+Economists have been unaware of these mechanisms because they have been completely ignorant of this important theory, which ignorance has led them mistakenly to assume that there is something impersonal about market mechanisms like the determinants of supply and demand, the prices that result from their interactions, or the highly misleading term “market forces,” which makes it sound as if these forces were entirely impersonal, just like physical forces like gravity and the electromagnetic force, but which market forces most assuredly are not.

-An example of how economists’ mistaken assumptions of human rationality and the impersonal nature of market forces can cause real-world failures is the demise of Long Term Capital Management, a hedge fund that was managed based primarily on complex mathematical models of how, according to their creators, financial markets supposedly function.
-By completely overlooking the essentially human, and therefore the occasionally irrational, nature of markets, they greatly underestimated the possibility of a sudden decline in securities prices, which unanticipated event led to its failure.
+An example of how economists’ mistaken assumptions of human rationality and the impersonal nature of market forces can cause real-world failures is the demise of Long Term Capital Management, a hedge fund that was managed, or rather mismanaged, based primarily on complex mathematical models of how, according to their creators, financial markets supposedly function.
+By completely overlooking the essentially human, and therefore the occasionally irrational, nature of markets, they greatly underestimated the possibility of a sudden decline in securities prices, which unanticipated real-world event led to its failure.
 At the time, it was the largest hedge-fund failure in history.

 But [Jeff] Shankman warned that relying on [mathematical] models, even with massive research, wasn’t enough.
 The guys at Long Term Capital Management (LTCM) had “let math be their trading god,” he cautioned colleagues when that hedge fund collapsed in 1998.
 Founded by John Meriwether, the man behind Salomon’s [Salomon Brothers’] first trading floor, LTCM was the epitome of a quant shop [a securities company employing complex quantitative mathematical models to make its decisions].
 Nobel [Economics] Prize winners Robert Merton and Myron Scholes, who developed the option pricing formula, had worked there.